 Simple Minds had not lost any vital musical elements.
 The song was a slick continuation of the sounds from

 Street Fighting Years, complete with celtic-sounding melodic pipes,

-Steve Lipson.
+but with modern drums and rhythms.
 (Trills and synth swoops came courtesy of

 Slave To The Rhythm).

 - Virgin, like all record companies, were still in the throes of multi-formatting, and the single was